GSA-TTS/identity-handbook/_articles/overtime.md

 category: Product
 ---

-For contractors, login.gov has a default 45 hour cap on hours worked per week.
+For contractors, Login.gov has a default 45 hour cap on hours worked per week.

 ### Overtime Requests